Môle Saint-Nicolas affair: Clyde concession

 The New York Times wrote of a supposed "Clyde concession" that occurred in late-1889 into 1890:

 [Gherardi] was instructed to use his influence and employ his knowledge of Haitian affairs to further the scheme for a line of steamers under the American flag between New York and Boston and Haitian ports, and to pay the owners of this line substantial yearly subsidy.

-The Clyde Steamship Company was reportedly the steamer line destined to benefit from the deal, which would force the Haitian government to pay $50,000 USD annually for services in a contract lasting ninety nine years.
+The Clyde Steamship Company was reportedly the steamer line destined to benefit from the deal, which would force the Haitian government to pay US$50,000 annually for services in a contract lasting ninety nine years.
 The New York Times stated that the relationship between the Clyde Steamship Company and United States government had "long been a mystery", suggesting that it was possible the company was acting on Secretary Blaine's behalf since a steamer line would not benefit the United States, noting that the "famous harbor once in possession of an American firm, how easy it would be for it to pass into the hands of the Navy Department".
 The Clyde concession failed and resulted with more direct demands by the United States to acquire the harbor.